maddie480/MaddieHelpingHand/README.md

     *   **Seeker Barrier Color Controller**: a controller that changes the background color and/or particle color and direction of all seeker barriers in the room.
     *   **Parallax Fade Out Controller**: if this controller is present in a room, the parallax stylegrounds that are set to "fade in" will fade out as well in this room.
     *   **Flag Logic Gate**: this is a controller (invisible on the map) that allows you to calculate a flag based on other flags (for example flag1 = flag2 AND flag3).
 Useful for advanced setups.
-    *   **Set Flag On Spawn Controller**: this controller can set or unset a flag when the player enters the room it is in, or respawns in it.
+    *   **Set Flag On Spawn Controller**: this controller can set or unset a flag (or multiple of them) when the player enters the room it is in, or respawns in it.
 This is useful in (rare) cases where resetting a flag on respawn is necessary, and a flag trigger doesn't set the flag early enough after respawn.
 *   **New triggers:**
     *   **Strawberry Collection Field**: a zone where strawberries are collected, even if Madeline is not on the ground.
 The opposite of Strawberry Blockfield, if you want.
     *   **Gradient Dust Trigger**: gives the dust sprites in your rooms a color gradient, similarly to rainbow spinners.